Myotherapy & Massage in Brighton

 These techniques are designed to treat injury, relieve pain, improve mobility and increase performance.

 A Myotherapist consultation will generally commence with a thorough history taking, followed by various muscle, joint and neurological tests.
 Combined with manual palpation of the muscles and joints, a Myotherapist aims to identify the cause of the pain to ensure quick, effective and long lasting results.

 Some common conditions that Myotherapists at Brighton Spine & Sports Clinic treat include:

 - Hip and lower back pain

 - Tendinopathies (Achilles, tennis elbow, etc)

 - Sporting & occupational injuries

 - Stiffness & pain associated with poor posture

 - Acute & chronic conditions affecting function & mobility

-During the treatment, your muscles can become dehydrated, so it is important to drink plenty of water afterwards to help with rehydration, building healthy muscle tissue and removing wastes that accumulate as the muscles are “worked.”
+During the treatment, your muscles can become dehydrated, so it is important to drink plenty of water afterwards to help with rehydration, rebuilding healthy muscle tissue and removing wastes that accumulate as the muscles are “worked.”